-The American Pscychological Association, or APA, maintains a style sheet called APA Style, currently in its 6th edition.
+The American Psychological Association, or APA, maintains a style sheet called APA Style.
 APA Style provides guidelines for formatting documents and citing sources in text and in a references list.
 APA Style is typically used in the social sciences and education, nursing, and social work programs.

 In your college career, you will be expected to cite all of the sources you use in your papers.
 Don’t just cite sources that you directly quote!